 Independent and self-contained, this dog breed is also full of energy, so make sure you go together on walks or schedule in a high-energy play session when you get back.

-Although the breeds we have considered in this article tend to be better suited to being left alone, this will vary from dog to dog.
+We hope that this article answered the question ‘what dogs can be left alone?’
+Remember, although the breeds we have considered in this article tend to be better suited to being left alone, this will vary from dog to dog.
 You should always get your pup used to being left alone gradually, starting with very short periods of time in the early days.